1 and 2

 For Yours is the kingdom and the power and the glory forever.
 Amen.'"

-Prior to these words, as if preparing them for His manner of praying, He had said (in Matthew 6'5-8):
+As if preparing them for His manner of praying, Jesus had said earlier:

 For they think that they will be heard for their many words.